 Current capital improvement projects are located throughout Allen.
 The following are a few of the projects:

 PlaygroundsNew playgrounds are being installed at Bethany Ridge Park, Dayspring Park and Glendover Park.
-Construction will begin in September 2019 and is scheduled to be completed by Fall 2019.
+Construction will begin in September 2019 and is scheduled to be completed by early 2020.